wmblack23/High_School_Activities/README.md

 The final result of this program ('Total Clubs 2018-2021') provides us a simple and user-friendly way to understand this data.
 It has allowed us to make decisions on programming and scholarship creation using real-data that we otherwise may not have been able to.

-Using this code, **I am also able to run queries for my colleagues on our current admitted students.
-For example: if a colleague wants a list of all of the students from California, Washington or Oregon who are involved in either Student Government or Model United Nations, I can quickly get them an Excel file with that information.**  This provides a really easy way for us to send very targeted and tailored messages to students.
+Using this code, I am also able to run queries for my colleagues on our current admitted students.  **For example: if a colleague wants a list of all of the students from California, Washington or Oregon who are involved in either Student Government or Student Council, I can quickly get them an Excel file with that information.**  This provides a really easy way for us to send very targeted and tailored messages to students.
 More efficient communication is better for all parties involved in the college search process.

+I added 'Query Example.ipynb' to show this process.
+I hid the DataFrame as to not show the names and information of our students.

 Thank you for reading.